Broome v Cassell & Co Ltd: High Court

 The trial on the consolidated action opened in the Queen's Bench Division of the High Court of Justice on January 26, 1970 before Mr Justice Lawton and a jury.
 David Hirst QC represented Broome, while Colin Duncan QC appeared for Irving and Michael Kempster QC represented Cassell.

-On January 28, Broome entered the witness box, giving evidence over several days. and was cross-examined.
+On January 28, Broome entered the witness box, giving evidence over several days.
+He told the court that the order to scatter the convoy should not have been given, and that "I never expected that order to be given."

 Vice-Admiral Sir William O'Brien, Vice-Admiral Sir John Hayes, Admiral Sir John Frewen, and Vice-Admiral Sir John Eaton, all gave evidence for Broome.
 Basil Elliott, a policeman who had been a signalman on Broome's ship at the time, gave evidence for him after learning of the trial from a newspaper report.
-William Kimber, Stephen Roskill, and John Litchfield also gave evidence: a film taken by Litchfield hours after the convoy's scattering was shown in court to rebut Irving's claim that Broome was "a broken man" after the convoy scattered.
+William Kimber, Stephen Roskill and John Litchfield also gave evidence: a film taken by Litchfield hours after the convoy's scattering was shown in court to rebut Irving's claim that Broome was "a broken man" after the convoy scattered.

 On 10 February, the plaintiff rested his case; the defendants declined to call any evidence or witnesses.
 In his final submissions, Hirst accused the defendants of "effrontery" in maintaining that the words complained of were true in the face of the evidence.
 Michael Kempster, for Cassell, submitted that historians were entitled to paint pictures "warts and all", and maintained that the words complained of were both not defamatory and substantially true.

 On 16 February, Lawton J summed up and charged the jury; he instructed the jury that they could award exemplary damages if they found that Irving knowingly lied for profit (the second ground in Rookes v Barnard).
 However, he cautioned the jury against awarding exemplary damages simply because they think that "he [Irving] is not a very attractive young man".

 On 17 February, after five hours of deliberations, the jury returned a verdict for Broome.
 It awarded him £1,000 in compensatory damages for the publication of the 60 proof copies, £14,000 in compensatory damages for the publication of the hardback edition of the book, and £25,000 by way of exemplary damages, against both Irving and Cassell Ltd. The total, £40,000 in damages, was the highest award for libel in England up to that time.
 The record would not be broken until 1987, when Jeffrey Archer was awarded £500,000 against the Daily Star.
 Outside of the courtroom, Broome and Irving shook hands.